 Teaching resources: qualitative data

-These teaching resources can be used in classroom or in self-directed study.
-All of the materials needed to complete the activities are contained within the resource; should you wish to examine any of the collections mentioned within the resource in more detail, you can always download the dataset through our Data Catalogue.
+These teaching resources can be used in a classroom or in self-directed study.
+All of the materials needed to complete the activities are contained within the resource.
+If you wish to examine any of the collections mentioned within the resource in more detail, you can download the dataset through our Data Catalogue.

 - Teaching resource: Last Refuge (PDF)